opendatasoft/ods-dataviz-sdk/packages/api-client/README.md

 The client also include a query builder.

-Start with one the entry point :
+Start with one the entry point:

-- `fromCatalog()` : query the domain catalog
+- `fromCatalog()`: query the domain catalog

 - `fromMonitoring()`: access monitoring datasets